Jamaal Williams: Detroit Lions

-On March 19, 2021, Williams signed a two-year contract with the Detroit Lions.
+On March 19, 2021, Williams signed a two-year contract with the Lions.
 In the Lions' 2021 regular season opener, he had 110 scrimmage yards in the 41–33 loss to the San Francisco 49ers.
 On November 25, 2021, Williams carried the ball for the 585th time in his career, breaking the NFL record previously held by Phillip Lindsay for the most carries without ever fumbling.
 Williams finished the 2021 season with 153 carries for 601 rushing yards and three rushing touchdowns to go along with 26 receptions for 157 receiving yards.

 In the Lions' first four games to start the 2022 season, Williams recorded two rushing touchdowns in three of the games.
-With two rushing touchdowns in the final game of the regular season, Williams set the Lions' single-season touchdown record with 17, surpassing the previous record of 16 set by Barry Sanders in 1991.
+In Week 11, against the New York Giants, he had three rushing touchdowns in the 31–18 victory.
+In Week 17, against the Chicago Bears, he had 22 carries for 144 rushing yards and one rushing touchdown in the 41–10 victory.
+With two rushing touchdowns in the final game of the regular season against the Green Bay Packers in Week 18, Williams set the Lions' single-season touchdown record with 17, surpassing the previous record of 16 set by Barry Sanders in 1991.
 He finished the year with career-highs in yards (1,066), touchdowns (17) and carries (262) while playing in all 17 games for the Lions.

 New Orleans Saints

-On March 17, 2023, Williams signed a three-year contract with the New Orleans Saints.